<A Neural Attention Model for Sentence Summarization>

 (2) Convolutional Encoder

 To address some of the modelling issues with bag-of-words we also consider using a deep convolutional encoder for the input sentence.
-This architecture improves on the bag-of-words model by allowing local interactions between words while also not requiring the contexty_c while encoding the input.
+This architecture improves on the bag-of-words model by allowing local interactions between words while also not requiring the context while encoding the input.

 We utilize a standard time-delay neural network (TDNN) architecture, alternating between temporal convolution layers and max pooling layers.